 How did you guys get to know each other and how long have you been traveling together?

 We are from a city called Craiova, located in the south of Romania and after we finished high school both of us went to study Economics in Bucharest.
 During our first year we started joining same groups of people and volunteering and we discovered we have similar interests, we joined the same student NGO, called Volunteers for Ideas and Projects and a great community called The Alternative University.

 We learned a lot from both of them and being part of these communities helped us discover what we are good at, what we want to do and how we want to live our lives.
 Later we started working in Bucharest and after a few months we decided we want to explore the world and find different opportunities.

 We’ve been traveling together for 3 years now.
 In the first year of travel we weren’t working that much, we were in Indonesia exploring remote places.
-Then we moved to London for a year and worked with a great HR consultant on different projects.
+Then we moved to London for a year and worked with great HR Consultants on different projects.
 This year we’ve been mostly traveling in Europe and the US and working remotely with a digital PR and SEO agency.

 Why did you choose to become location independent?

 It was pretty clear for both of us that we didn’t like the traditional style of work.
 We enjoyed working in HR but we didn’t like the culture of nine to five and being in an office every day.
 We needed more freedom.
 So we started exploring and traveling just to see what else is out there.
 By experimenting and getting involved in different initiatives we realized we can do things we enjoy but in a different way.